 A: No – “Only the mind is capable of error.
 The body can act wrongly only when it is responding to misthought."

 2. Q: What are the only choices open to you?
 What decision must you make?

-A: Two choices (only one is true): Holy Spirit (true) and ego
+A: Two choices (only one is true): Holy Spirit (true), and ego (untrue)